-I’m very pleased that I have a class in “Beginnings.”
+I’m very pleased that I have a class in “Beginning.”
 I interpreted the theme as an opportunity to introduce people to methods and approaches, as well as some special tools and resource material, that would enable them to build a strong foundation for drawing animals from life—that’s right, critters that are moving.

 In my class I talk about my supplies: which ones I use and and why I use them.
 I show a variety of examples of my work both in media style and in the variety of journal formats I’ve used over my lifetime journaling.
 You’ll see me demonstrate drawing techniques I believe are essential for artists of all skill levels to utilize, and you’ll see me draw an animal from life.
 Handouts with additional assignments and resource materials will allow you to continue your explorations long after class is over.
 A FAQ section will help you fine tune your practice while avoiding problems or difficulties many students encounter.